r8w/r8w/index.md

 What I'm trying to do now is just an attempt to organize a part of my life that deals with the things I like, enjoy, and find informative and fascinating.

 The idea of having a Wiki isn't new to me.
 Since the last three years, there is a section of my website called __Zen__ which deals with the almost same thing.
-The only difference would be that this wiki is going to be detaled, organized, diverse, and it will continue to receive updates until I stop learning.
+The only difference would be that this wiki is going to be detailed, organized, diverse, and it will continue to receive updates until I stop learning.

 Every day we absorb a crazy amount of information, and we forget them at the same pace.
 My brain is not highly functional.
 I'm a slow person when it comes to memorizing, reading, or learning.
 The best I can do is to write down everything my mind thinks is important.
 I don't want to forget the important stuff.
 I can't remember everything, but I do want to remember what I want to.